Our work in action: M1 Junction 19, Catthorpe Viaduct

 “A major benefit of BIM is that clashes have been detected early during the design phase which could otherwise have manifested into additional cost and programme implications during construction.
 Also BIM helps to visualise construction in 3D, particularly the interaction and phasing of this complex junction improvement, which would otherwise have been more difficult from a conventional set of drawings.”

-Ivan Marriott, Highways England Project Manager, M1 Junction 19
+Ivan Marriott, National Highways Project Manager, M1 Junction 19